SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 Pull request body is a medium for the developer to tell the reviewers what the pull request is about.
 Things that need to be kept in mind before writing a pull request body:

 1. What the pull request is about and why did you raise a pull request
-2. How did the pull request will achieve the feature/fix the bug/other goals it may have
+2. How the pull request will achieve the feature/fix the bug/other goals it may have
 3. (Optional) Put a screenshot if it will help the reviewer to understand the changes (e.g. front-end cosmetic change)
 4. (Optional) What do you want the reviewers to do - this can be approvals (most of the case) or looking to get more feedback on a piece of code in the pull request.